Jiawei-Liao/InterviewHelper/README.md

 The homepage offers two modes: Random and Interview.
 In Random, a single random question is generated, while Interview presents a structured set of questions in a specific order and type.
 Select Past Reports to review your previous attempts.
 ![home](demo/home.png)

+There is also a feedback popup in the top right.
+Feel free to give me any suggestions on how I can improve my project!

 # Usage
 1. Run `docker-compose up --build`
 2. Open `localhost:3000` on your browser